• Log in

 Grab your readers’ attention with a strong headline and concise introductory text, followed by the key message or offer.

 With split testing, you can eliminate guesswork from your email marketing campaigns.
-You can do this by testing specific aspects with a small group of recipients (Group A and B), then send the best-performing campaign to the rest of your audience.
+You can do this by testing specific aspects with a small group of recipients (Groups A and B), then send the best-performing campaign to the rest of your audience.

 Split testing is also a quick way to maximize your open and click-through rates since you’ll send your subscribers the best-performing emails.